Calvin-Schmeichel/WordleProject/README.md

 # bcolors

 The "bcolors" class  uses "ANSI escape sequences" for color formatting text in the terminal.
 This mainly helps for readability.
 For example "GREEN" rather than "\u001b[32m".
-(NOTE: I got the information on ANSI escape sequences and the syntax for this for class from stackoverflow).

     class bcolors:
         #This mainly helps for readability of "GREEN" rather then "\u001b[32m"